espectalll/gtk-rest-examples/README.md

 # gtk-rest-examples
-REST servers and GUI clients written in different languages as a test
+REST servers and GUI clients written in different languages as a test.

+Just about it. :3